About Us

 Historic Legislative Victories

 ln 1984, Representative Stan Schlueter played a pivotal role 'in the debate on HB 72, steadfastly advocating for fair treatment of small rural schools.
-His insistence on the involvement of Bill Grusendorf, then Chairman of Rural Affairs for the Equity Center, led to the preservation of the "small school formulas/adjustment" and the valuation of agricultural land based on its productivity alone.
+His insistence on the involvement of Bill Grusendorf, then Chairman of Rural Affairs for the Equity Center, led to the preservation of the "small school formulas/adjustment”.

 TARS: A Driving Force for Change